janahlin/cloud-elt-infra/README.md

 GitHub Actions workflows are configured to use GitHub Secrets for all sensitive information.

-For detailed information on secrets management, see [Secrets Management Guide](docs/secrets-management.md).
+For detailed information, see [Secrets Management Guide](docs/secrets-management.md).

 ## 📊 Monitoring & Observability
 The infrastructure includes monitoring components: